 One of the best things that you can do from a good financial model is to easily test many different scenarios of business.
 A good model will even test the sensitivity level of the results to the changes made in the assumptions.
-A better way of tackling both the above mentioned goals is to create a sensitivity table.
+A better way of tackling both the above-mentioned goals is to create a sensitivity table.

 Growth assumption will simply represent how fast revenues for investment will grow.
 The Operating expenses will then represent the annual overhead costs.
 The margin assumption will somewhere help us in calculating the cost of goods sold.
-“Net Income Exit Multiple” will assure us in determine value of the investments when one is ready to exit.
-The initial investments assumption simply represents how much amount of cash one put up for making the investments.
+“Net Income Exit Multiple” will assure us in determine the value of the investments when one is ready to exit.
+The initial investments assumption simply represents how much amount of cash one puts up for making the investments.
 Our beginning point is year-one revenue for the revenue growth.

 Use the following values for these inputs as the corresponding assumptions: